JuliaPy/PythonCall.jl/docs/src/pythoncall.md

 - [`pyclass`](@ref) to construct a new class.
 - [`pywith`](@ref) to emulate the Python `with` statement.

+If a Julia value is passed as an argument to one of these functions, it is converted to a Python value using the rules documented [here](@ref jl2py).

-### Construct Python objects
+### Constructors

-These functions convert Julia values into Python objects of standard types.
+These functions construct Python objects of builtin types from Julia values.

 ```@docs
 pybool